NexPlayer/Android-SDK/advanced.md

 #### native int setProperties(int property,int value)

-Sets the value of an individual NexPlayer™ integer property based on the numerical ID of the property.
+Sets the value of an individual NexPlayer integer property based on the numerical ID of the property.

 Normally, setProperty should be used instead of this method.
 Use this methodonlyif you have a numeric property code.